tanu-loga/Dongle/Journal.md

 Pad- Parking spot for the component's leg.
 It is an area where a component rests
 VCC- Positive power supply.
 Basically a flare for saying that it needs power here
 Footprint- Two pads signalling where something should go.
 AKA parking lot
+## 1:12 PM
+-5 points for referencing dictionary.
+Transistor- Switch which is used for controlling power supply Diode- One way road where electricity flows one way
+LED- Light Emitting Diode.
+Diode wanted to become an LED!
+Boring definition is a diode which emits light once electricity is passed through it
+Layers- PCB has multiple layers.
+The initial one, copper, another one, copper and that green thing again.
+Via- A hole in which electricity passes through layers
+## 1:19 PM
+Going to eat breakfast!
+Break I guess